© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mesolithic site, Moor Farm, Holyport, Bray Wick is a scheduled monument protected by Historic England under reference 1006974.
 View the official record →

-Moor Farm is a Mesolithic site located at Holyport in the parish of Bray, Berkshire.
+Moor Farm is a Mesolithic site located in Holyport, Bray Wick, Berkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006974.

 Mesolithic site, Moor Farm, Holyport, Bray Wick is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006974.